lufemas/git-cli-practice/README.md

 ## 5) Assuming that you are currently within a Git repository, write the command (or commands) that will display the ID and commit message for the 3 most recent commits.
 - git log --oneline -3

+## 6) Assuming that you are currently within a Git repository, write the command (or commands) that will check to see if the remote repository contains any new commits.
+- git fetch